surbhi18/MoML/README.md

 {{ staffer }}
 {% endfor %}

-**Instructor office hours**: Tuesday at 10:30-11:30AM (Zoom / Levine 505)
+**Instructor office hours**: By appointment (send a private message on Ed)

-We will be using Ed Discussion for all course communications.
+Please use Ed Discussion for all course communications.
 You can post privately on Ed to contact me, when needed.

 **Waitlist information**: This course is capped at 25, and will require active participation from the students including role-playing style discussions, and paper presentations.
 If you are on the waitlist and you think the course is a good fit for you, please email me.